SUMMARY OF THE CORPORATE RISK POLICIES

 b) That are financial in nature (financial assets at fair value according to the profit and loss account and financial assets available for sale).

-The Procurement Policy provides the overall framework for the control and management of the market, credit, business, regulatory, operational (including cybersecurity and criminal) and reputational risks deriving from the purchase of materials and equipment and from contracting for works and services across the entire Group, with special emphasis being laid on adherence to the ethical commitments of the Group and of its suppliers.
+The Purchasing Policy provides the overall framework for the control and management of the market, credit, business, regulatory, operational (including cybersecurity and criminal) and reputational risks deriving from the purchase of materials and equipment and from contracting for works and services across the entire Group, with special emphasis being laid on adherence to the ethical commitments of the Group and of its suppliers.

 — Establishing, in a coordinated fashion, the standards and controls associated with the activities of purchasing and contracting for equipment, materials, works and services for the benefit of the companies making up the Group, ensuring full adherence to the corporate organisation deriving from the Group's governance model.